 The District can require employees to complete a yearly NFPA1582 compliant physical, however these should be conducted while on duty or while off duty at rate of one and a half 1 1⁄2 times their hourly rate per hour spent at the physician.
 The employee shall pay no out of pocket expense for any required department physical.

 Section 12.5 - Disability Insurance

-The District agrees to maintain disability insurance policies with benefits lasting no more than 365 calendar days.
+The District agrees to maintain a disability insurance policy.

 Section 12.6 - Staffing